cultureandempire/cultureandempire.github.io/cande.md

 Whether domain names are property or not is arguable, and courts do not all agree.
 The patent and copyright mafia is keen to bring domain names into their "intellectual property" stable.
 Other people argue that domain names are just a contractual agreement for a period of time to have a name like "hintjens.com" translated to some physical Internet address.
 However, domain names have clear boundaries, can be traded, and grant exclusive rights over the asset (the website).
 They may not be a de jure property right in all jurisdictions, yet they are property by my definition.

 Domain names do conflict with trademarks.
 These conflicts are mostly rapidly resolved by various dispute resolution mechanisms.
-Trademark usually trumps domain names.
+Trademarks usually trump domain names.

 There is also a problem with people registering domain names that protect non-existent assets, in speculation of their own or others' future investments.
 This means that many potentially useful domain names are registered and never used, which is a loss to society.